Lumi-supercomputer/LUMI-AI-example/docs/mlflow_visualization.md

     mlflow.start_run(run_name=os.getenv("SLURM_JOB_ID"))
 ```

-With `mlflow.set_tracking_uri()` we set the location where the MLflow files should be stored, replace with the appropriate path for your own project in the example.
-If you don't set a location it will create a directory called mlruns in you current working directory.
+With `mlflow.set_tracking_uri()` we set the location where the MLflow files should be stored, replace it with the appropriate path for your own project in the example.
+If you don't set a location, it will create a directory called mlruns in your current working directory.

 Instead of a directory, you can also use an SQLite database, just start the tracking location with `sqlite://`, for example: